This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Swivels 180 degrees so you can aim light exactly where your plants need it
+- The 180-degree rotational mount gives you real flexibility to direct light exactly where plants need it

 6. Etekcity Infrared Thermometer Gun